The Return of Christ

 and you will then believe.”

-23:36-39 “Amen I say to you, all these things shall
+23:36-39 “Amen I say to you, all these things shall come upon this generation.

-come upon this generation.
-Jerusalem, Jerusalem, thou that killest the prophets, and stonest them
+Jerusalem, Jerusalem, thou that killest the prophets, and stonest them that are sent unto thee,

-that are sent unto thee, how often would I have gathered together thy children, as the hen doth
+how often would I have gathered together thy children, as the hen doth gather her chickens under

-gather her chickens under her wings, and thou wouldest not?
-Behold, you house shall be left to
+her wings, and thou wouldest not?
+Behold, you house shall be left to you, desolate.
+For I say to

-you, desolate.
-For I say to you, you shall not see me henceforth till you say: Blessed is he that
+you, you shall not see me henceforth till you say: Blessed is he that cometh in the name of the

 Jesus is referring to the destruction of the Temple and of Jerusalem by the Romans in 70 AD.